 The US Securities and Exchange Commission has appointed Jamie Selway as director of the Division of Trading and Markets.
 Selway was recently a partner at Sophron Advisors.
 He also served as an advisor to multiple financial technology companies.
 Selway was previously a managing director and head of electronic brokerage at Investment Technology Group.
 Before that, he co-founded institutional brokerage White Cap Trading, where he was managing director and chairman.
 Earlier in his career, he was chief economist at Archipelago, worked in equity derivatives research at Goldman Sachs and was associate director of research at the National Association of Securities Dealers, now the Financial Industry Regulatory Authority.

 Euronext has appointed Jakub Michalik as its chief policy officer and member of the executive committee.
-Michalik joins from the European Securities and Market Authority where he worked for 11 years, most recently as team leader of the International and Institutional Affairs Department.
+Michalik joins from the European Securities and Markets Authority, where he worked for 11 years, most recently as team leader of the International and Institutional Affairs Department.
 From 2011 to 2014, Michalik served as a parliamentary assistant to MEP Wolf Klinz on the Committee on Economic and Monetary Affairs of the European Parliament.

 Eurex has appointed Mezhgan Qabool as head of sales EMEA for Eurex Trading and Clearing.
-She was previously the exchange's head of business development and sales APAC and Middle East.
+She was previously the exchange's head of business development and sales APAC and the Middle East.
 Qabool will work alongside Jens Quiram, the global head of sales and marketing, and Cornelius Trenz, the head of sales America at Eurex.

-FIA European Principal Traders Association, the association that represents Europe’s leading market making firms, has appointed Niels Lemmers, head of public affairs at Flow Traders, as its chair.
+FIA European Principal Traders Association, the association that represents Europe’s leading market-making firms, has appointed Niels Lemmers, head of public affairs at Flow Traders, as its chair.
 He was previously vice chair of FIA EPTA and succeeds Alistair McGrath, chief executive of Tower Research Capital Europe, who had been chair since June 2023.
 Emma Lokko, head of market structure at Susquehanna, has been elected as vice chair to replace Lemmers.

-Marex has appointed Andrew Ko as head of Korea sales based in Hong Kong where he will report to Franck Fayard, head of APAC for Marex Financial Products.
-Ko previously worked at Nomura Securities where he was executive director of structured solutions sales for more than seven years.
+Marex has appointed Andrew Ko as head of Korea sales based in Hong Kong, where he will report to Franck Fayard, head of APAC for Marex Financial Products.
+Ko previously worked at Nomura Securities, where he was executive director of structured solutions sales for more than seven years.
 He has also served as vice president at Citi in Korea and as an analyst for Lehman Brothers.

 Broadridge Financial Solutions has appointed Ken MacHarg as managing director, global head of futures and options trading to lead the commercial strategy and initiatives for Broadridge’s futures and options platform.
 He is based in New York and reports to Frank Troise, president of Broadbridge Trading and Connectivity Solutions.
 MacHarg joins from JP Morgan Securities, where he was managing director, global head of futures execution product and head of North America futures and derivative clearing.
 He has also held various senior-level positions at Barclays Capital/Lehman Brothers.